rklaehn/rklaehn.github.io/content/blog/lunar-sling-launcher-tether-dynamics.md

 The only thing that limits us for an Earth based prototype is air resistance.
 But **all complex topics** such as release precision and release dynamics can be tested on Earth.

-The next part of this series will cover the design and testing of a release mechanism.
+The next part of this series covers the design and testing of a [release mechanism](/blog/lunar-sling-launcher-release-mechanism/).